pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Did most of the Introductory HTML lessons in the Web Development Bootcamp.
 Learned about quirks mode and standards mode in browsers.

 **Thoughts:** Got to working on this late today.
 I worry that my progress is going too slowly.

+### Day 11: June 12, 2019, Thursday

+**Today's Progress**: Finished the introductory HTML section and worked through a few of the intermediate HTML lessons in the Web Developer Bootcamp course.

+**Thoughts:** I like the pace of the course.
+Balancing these tutorials with the more creative fCC projects is keeping things fresh for me.